 Chocolate -> Baker’s Chocolate, Dark Chocolate

 We can’t forget about cocoa powder either.
 You want to go after the dark and unsweetened types where you can control the amount of sweetness the chocolate has (and control what type of sugar sub is going in).
-Cocoa powder is great for baked goods that you want to have an overall chocolate taste to – cakes, cookies, or even puddings.
+Cocoa powder is ideal for baked goods that you want to have an overall chocolate taste inside – cakes, cookies, or even puddings.
 If you’re going with a higher quality (Dutch style) cocoa powder, make sure to keep in mind its strength.
 You won’t need to use as much as the typical recipe calls for, as it’s normally much stronger in taste.

 Fruits -> Extracts